tsudoko/98imgtools/README.md

 Verifies magic values in header.

 ### `nhdgen.py`
-Creates a new blank NHD image file to the user's specifications.
+Creates a new blank NHD image header to the user's specifications.
+Blank space is not allocated.

 ### `pbr_dump.py`
-Tries to identify partitions in a disk image.
+Dumps the boot sector of the first partition found in the provided disk image.

 ### `slhdump.py`
 Display header information from an SLH hard drive image file.